esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/StartingProvisioning.png" alt="alt text" style="max-width:200px;"/>

-:::tip If you wish to exit the provisioning process for any reason, touch or click on the Esper logo 6 times to bring up the option to factory reset the device.
+:::tip If you wish to exit the provisioning process for any reason, click on the Esper logo 6 times to bring up the option to factory reset the device.
 :::

 <img src="./assets/NewConsole/SendingDeviceDetails.png" alt="alt text" style="max-width:200px;"/>

 If your Provisioning Template enables Google Play, Google Play Services will not be updated.
-Be patient as this is being done by Google and depends on their current quality of service.
+Be patient, as this is being done by Google and depends on their current quality of service.

 <img src="./assets/NewConsole/GPlayUpgrade.png" alt="alt text" style="max-width:200px;"/>

-Typically (but not always) you will need to resolve the permission for Esper to modify System settings, to do so touch or click on **RESOLVE** to open up the Android System settings app to provide the permission.
+Typically (but not always) you will need to resolve permission for Esper to modify your device's System settings.
+To do so, touch or click on **RESOLVE** to open up the Android System settings app to provide the permission.

 <img src="./assets/NewConsole/ResolveAppPermission.png" alt="alt text" style="max-width:200px;"/>